sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/hurricanes.md

 ## Spinning Windcut

-[SP: 24][CD: 30s] Spins multiple times to slash nearby enemies and deal 174 Ice DMG per slash, then end with an explosive burst that deals 300% ATK of Physical DMG and slowing enemies by 60% for 1.50s.
+[SP 소모: 24][재사용 대기 시간: 30초] Spins multiple times to slash nearby enemies and deal 174 Ice DMG per slash, then end with an explosive burst that deals 300% ATK of Physical DMG and slowing enemies by 60% for 1.50s.
 The character can freely move while spinning.

 ## Tailwind